SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 ## Set up app-only access to your tenant

-We are going to use authentication with a clientid and a certificate in this tutorial.
+We are going to use authentication with a client id and a certificate in this tutorial.

 1. Create a new self-signed certificate with PnP PowerShell on your computer: